bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit.rst

 have administrator privileges.
 Your changes will be written directly to the :ref:`ivy-yaml` file.

-Defining an email address for the administrators is required.
-Notifications of critical events like licence limits reached are sent to these email addresses.
+Defining an email address for the administrators is mandatory.
+Notifications of critical events, such as license violations, are sent to administrator email addresses.

 .. warning::